hund030/TeamsFx_Wiki_review/Embed-a-dashboard-canvas-in-Teams.md

 ### Step 1: Define a data model

-Define a data model based on the business scenario, and put it in `tabs/src/models` folder.
+Define a data model based on the business scenario and put it in `src/models` folder.
 The widget model defined according to the data you want to display in the widget.
 Here's a sample data model:

 ```typescript
 export interface SampleModel {